 After being established in 1993 with funding from the U.S. Department of Health and Human Services (HHS), NRCDV operated as a national project housed within the structure of the Pennsylvania Coalition Against Domestic Violence (PCADV) before spinning off an independent organization in 2011.
-Today, through its many key initiatives such as VAWnet, the Domestic Violence Awareness Project, the Domestic Violence Evidence Project, and Building Comprehensive Solutions to Domestic Violence, NRCDV works collaboratively to improve community response to domestic violence and, ultimately, prevent its occurrence.
-Its comprehensive technical assistance, training and resource development are just a few examples of the many ways in which NRCDV broadly serves those dedicated to ending domestic violence in relationships and communities.
+Today, through its many key initiatives such as VAWnet, the Domestic Violence Awareness Project, Building Comprehensive Solutions to Domestic Violence and the Domestic Violence Evidence Project, NRCDV works collaboratively to improve community response to domestic violence and, ultimately, prevent its occurrence.
+NRCDV’s comprehensive technical assistance, training and resource development are just a few examples of the many ways in which it broadly serves those dedicated to ending domestic violence in relationships and communities.

-NRCDV builds on over 22 years of accomplishments as it works to strengthen the capacity of programs responding to domestic violence victims and their families, promote effective public policy, institutional responses and research, and increase engagement in prevention.
+NRCDV builds on over 22 years of accomplishments as it works to strengthen the capacity of programs responding to domestic violence victims and their families by promoting effective public policy, institutional response and research, and increasing engagement in prevention.

 Three well-tested strategies continue to frame the core of NRCDV’s work: technical assistance & training, resource development, and the design and implementation of key initiatives that facilitate a deeper focus on a particular issue or population.
-As in past years, NRCDV’s project goals, objectives, approaches and activities have been developed in response to feedback from the field and analysis of over 55,000 requests for assistance since 1994 when staff responded to their first TA call.
-Collaboration, coordination of efforts, and accountability to survivors, the domestic violence field and allied individuals and organizations will continue to be essential components of all NRCDV projects, as will attention to accessibility and cultural competence.
+NRCDV’s project goals, objectives, approaches and activities are developed in response to feedback from the field and analysis of over 55,000 requests for assistance.
+Collaboration, coordination of efforts and accountability to survivors, the domestic violence field and allied individuals and organizations, continue to be essential components of all NRCDV projects, as is attention to accessibility and cultural competence.

 NRCDV’s work is significantly strengthened by a long-standing partnership with the organizational members of the Domestic Violence Resource Network (DVRN), which includes the other HHS-funded DV national, special issue and culturally-specific resource centers, the National Domestic Violence Hotline, and as well as with other national allied organizations.